 3 out of every 10 children in Britain live in poverty.

-Social difficulties such as domestic violence, drug and alcohol misuse, homelessness, and mental health problems, are all worsened by financial hardship.
+Social difficulties such as domestic abuse, drug and alcohol misuse, homelessness, and mental health problems, are all worsened by financial hardship.
 Thousands of children across the UK are living without a bed to sleep on, or a hot home cooked meal due to being without basic items we take for granted.

 Sleeping on the floor or on a broken or soiled bed can affect a child’s mental, physical and emotional well-being.
 They are less able to concentrate at school all day due to a lack of sleep, and may fall asleep in class - each of these outcomes may have a lasting effect on the child’s education, stability and happiness. £150 can buy a bed for a child, it will help them sleep better so they can wake up rested for the day ahead.